roboquant avatar

 As you can see, a Strategy can maintain state, like previousPrices in the above example.
 You have to ensure you reset the state when a Lifecycle event is called, like the reset method in the above example.

-Policy based Strategies
+Trader based Strategies

 There are use cases that require a strategy not only to have access to an Event but also to the Account.
-These type of strategies can be implemented in roboquant, but they should be implemented as a policy instead.
-Some reasons you might need to use a policy:
+These types of strategies can be implemented in roboquant, but they should be implemented as a policy instead.

 • Access to the Account instance is required, for example, to re-balance a portfolio